[Alsfastball] USA Softball - Quotes from August 10th Press Conference

 team came in knowing that (winning the gold medal) was the expectation.

-Its true, anything less than winning a gold medal would be a huge
+It’s true, anything less than winning a gold medal would be a huge

 disappointment for this team.
 Coach (Mike) Candrea has continued to set the